JorySmith/DrPalindromeInCS/README.md

 # DrPalindromeInCS
- A C# ASP.NET MVC program that identifies whether or not an user's input is a palindrome.
+ A C# ASP.NET MVC program that identifies whether or not a user's input is a palindrome.